Stovetop candied pecans are a quick and easy treat made with just four ingredients. Pecans are coated in a brown sugar and cinnamon candy coating.

 Instructions

-- In a small saucepan, combine brown sugar, cinnamon, salt, and water.
-Stir until combined and melted.
+- In a small saucepan over medium heat, add brown sugar, cinnamon, salt, and water.
+Stir until sugar has melted.

 - Add pecans and stir to coat.
-Cook for 2-3 minutes over medium heat until mixture reduces slightly and pecans become sticky.
+Cook for about 2-3 minutes over medium heat, or until mixture reduces slightly and pecans look sticky.

-- Spread pecans in a single layer onto a parchment lined baking sheet and allow to cool.
+- Spread pecans in a single layer onto a parchment lined baking sheet and allow to cool completely before storing.

 Equipment Recommendations